GMOD/jbrowse-components/docs/README.md

-All documentation is in `packages/website`, so it can be published nicely on jbrowse.org. 😄
+All documentation is in the website folder `website`, so it can be published nicely on jbrowse.org. 😄